Research Experiences for Teachers: Exploring Career Opportunities through Water-Themed Engineering Research (ECO-WATER)

 Questions?
 Email Claudia Bode (email@example.com)

-The goal of this program is to expose high school science teachers to a learning and research experience that shows how engineering can be integrated into high school curricula for science courses.
-This program is open to current high school teachers for grades 9 to 12 who teach any science subject, such as Chemistry, Biology, Ecology, Environmental Science, Physics, Engineering, Earth and Space, etc. A total of 10 teachers will be selected each summer.
+The goal of this program is to expose high school science and math teachers to a learning and research experience that shows how engineering can be integrated into high school curricula.
+This program is open to current high school teachers for grades 9 to 12 who teach any science or math subject.
+A total of 10 teachers will be selected each summer.
 We encourage teacher pairs from the same school but different subject areas to apply to stimulate crosscutting interactions.